OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Transactions.md

 * The use of the term "Transaction" has been made consistently in the Transaction endpoint payload (instead of "Entry" which is the ISO20022 element name).
 * A DateTime element has been used instead of a complex choice element of Date and DateTime.
 Where time elements do not exist in ASPSP systems, the time portion of the DateTime element will be defaulted to 00:00:00+00:00.
 * The BookingDateTime has been set to mandatory as all ASPSPs must provide this field for pagination and filtering.
 The BookingDateTime is the date the transaction is booked (or posted) and becomes immutable, which is not the date the transaction took place.
-* ASPSPs may provide an expected booking date in the BookingDateTime for Credit Card Transactions.
+* For CreditCard transactions that are not yet booked, ASPSPs must populate the `BookingDateTime` field with an expected booking date.
 * Either the BankTransactionCode (which is the ISO transaction code list), **or** ProprietaryBankTransactionCode, **or** **both** may be populated.
 While the expectation is that at least one of BankTransactionCode. or ProprietaryBankTransactionCode are populated, we have decided not to enforce this behaviour in the payload structure as this would require nesting elements and introducing complex choice elements.
 * The BankTransactionCode (ISO) code-list is documented on the ISO20022 website: [here](https://www.iso20022.org/external_code_list.page); and External Code Sets spreadsheet.
   * The ISO 20022 BankTransactionCode Code and SubCode are specified as 4 letter codes.
 However, the principle we have applied for the code lists is to have longer more descriptive codes.